True love is allowing bullfighter poster on living room wall

 I immediately went to work on her by calling on the expertise of Noel and David, our longtime friends and a power couple in the areas of artistic talent and home-decorating flair.
 He is an artist, she knows what belongs where.

 Noel and David agreed that my vintage bullfight poster is a quality piece of exotic art worthy of prominent display in primary living quarters.
 That was enough to keep the poster inside the house.
-It spent months moving from room to room leaning against wall after wall.
+It spent months moving from room to room leaning against walls.

 Worn down and ready to run the bull through, Sharon finally gave me the go-ahead for the great room.